-A good paint job is meant to last for a few years before there's a need to repaint.
+A good paint job is meant to last for a few years before repainting is necessary.
 However, how long your painting job will last depends on several factors.
 One such factor is the type of paint used.
 Before talking to a painter about your exterior painting project, you should know that the color used for painting an interior part of the house differs from the one used on the exterior.

 How Frequent Should You Paint?